Nola

 Notable People Named Nola

-Nola Randall-Mohk is an Australian teacher recognized for her advocacy and assistance in immigration, refugee, and multicultural issues, and was awarded the Medal of the Order of Australia for her service to multicultural relations.
+Nola Randall-Mohk is an Australian teacher honored with the Medal of the Order of Australia for her dedicated service to multicultural and refugee advocacy.

 Miriam Johnson